 Aboriginal and/or Torres Strait Islander people(s).
-We use the terms 'Aboriginal and Torres Strait Islander peoples', 'Aboriginal and/or Torres Strait Islander peoples' (where the 'and/or' recognises that some individuals belong to both groups) or 'First Nations'.
+We use the terms "Aboriginal and Torres Strait Islander peoples", "Aboriginal and/or Torres Strait Islander peoples" (where the "and/or" recognises that some individuals belong to both groups) or "First Nations".
 However, we recognise that this approach is not without contention.
-For starters, these terms do not reflect the diversity of Aboriginal and/or Torres Strait Islander peoples.
+These terms do not reflect the diversity of Aboriginal and/or Torres Strait Islander peoples.
 Moreover, many prefer to be known by their specific group or clan names.
-We only use the term 'Indigenous' when citing work that has used it.
+We only use the term "Indigenous" when citing work that has used it.

 Binary gender language.
 We recognise that some people's gender experiences and identities cannot be captured by binary language.
-However, we do use it occasionally in this guide.
-Even though we recognise that neither sex nor gender exist in binary categories, these categories have very real effects and sometimes binary language is necessary to convey the gendered nature and dynamics of our society.
+Occasionally we use binary language in this report.
+Even though we recognise that gender does not exist in binary categories, these categories have very real effects, and sometimes binary language is necessary to convey the gendered nature and dynamics of our society.